Language Conditioning Improves Accuracy of Aircraft Goal Prediction in Non-Towered Airspace: Method

 \subsubsection{Probabilistic Prediction Head}

-This latent vectors $\latent\lbl{traj}$ and $\latent\lbl{int}$ are concatenated and passed through a shared Multi-Layer Perceptron (MLP).
-This representation is then fed in parallel to three distinct linear heads to predict the parameters of a GMM with $K$ components: \begin{enumerate} \item \textit{Mean Head}: Predicts the means $\mathbf{\mean}_k \in \R^{K \times 3}$ for each of the $K$ Gaussian components. \item \textit{Variance Head}: Predicts variances as log-variances $\log(\mathbf{\std}^2)_k \in \R^{K \times 3}$ for numerical stability. \item \textit{Mixture Weight Head}: Predicts the logits for the mixing coefficients $\pi_k \in [0,1]$, which determine the weight of each component. \end{enumerate} Putting these parts together, we have
+These latent vectors $\latent\lbl{traj}$ and $\latent\lbl{int}$ are concatenated and passed through a shared Multi-Layer Perceptron (MLP) with hidden dimensions of $[128, 64]$.
+This representation is then fed in parallel to three distinct linear heads to predict the parameters of a GMM with $K$ components: \begin{enumerate} \item \textit{Mean Head}: Predicts the means $\mathbf{\mean}_k \in \R^{K \times 3}$ for each of the $K$ Gaussian components. \item \textit{Variance Head}: Predicts variances as log-variances $\log(\mathbf{\std}^2)_k \in \R^{K \times 3}$ for numerical stability. \item \textit{Mixture Weight Head}: Predicts the logits for the mixing coefficients $\pi_k \in [0,1]$, which determine the weight of each component. \end{enumerate} In our implementation, $K=15$.
+Putting these parts together, we have

 Then, the model is trained end-to-end by minimizing the negative log-likelihood loss $\mc{L}$ of the ground-truth goal under the predicted GMM distribution, plus an entropy loss encouraging the GMM modes to diverge